Powerlearnproject/se-day1-assignment-lucykym/README.md

 Testing: Conducting various tests to ensure the software meets quality standards and functional requirements
 Deployment: Releasing the software to users or customers
-Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment. closure ensure you close the project
+Maintenance: Providing ongoing support, updates, and enhancements to the software after deployment.
+Closure ensure you close the project

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall method has a fixed timeline , the idea with the waterfall is to start and finish a project with a mapped out timeline while the agile method is alot more flexible and accounts for expeirments  with different directions.